 Immigration New Zealand's transit visa policy requires transit visas for all travel through New Zealand, regardless of embarkation point or destination with an exception to citizens of:

-- Britain - Holders of British passports provided holding passport endorsed 'British Citizen' or passport that clearly establishes right of abode in the United Kingdom (max permitted stay 6 months); or in addition to their passport, alternative documentary evidence to establish right of abode in the United Kingdom; or passports endorsed "British National (Overseas)" (max permitted stay 3 months).
+- Britain - holders of British passports provided holding passport endorsed 'British citizen' or passport that clearly establishes right of abode in the United Kingdom (max permitted stay 6 months); or in addition to their passport, alternative documentary evidence to establish right of abode in the United Kingdom; or passports endorsed "British national (overseas)" (max permitted stay three months)

 Non-New Zealand citizens will be required to hold a transit visa unless:

-- they hold a current New Zealand visa; or
+- They hold a current New Zealand visa

-- they are a citizen of Australia travelling with a valid Australian passport; or
+- They are a citizen of Australia travelling with a valid Australian passport

-- their destination is Australia and they hold a current visa to enter Australia; or they are a citizen of one or more of the countries specified in the transit visa country waiver list below.
+- They are a citizen of one or more of the countries specified in the transit visa country waiver list

 If you are visiting New Zealand for three months or less and are from a country in the list below, you will not need a visa to enter or to transit, but you will need to hold an outward ticket to a destination that you have the right of entry:

-Andorra, Argentina, Austria, Bahrain, Belgium, Brazil, Brunei, Bulgaria, Canada, Chile, Cyprus, Czech Republic, Denmark, Estonia1, Finland, France, Germany, Greece2, Hong Kong3, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea (South), Kuwait, Latvia1, Liechtenstein, Lithuania1, Luxembourg, Macao4, Malaysia, Malta, Mexico, Monaco, Netherlands, Norway, Oman, Poland, Portugal5, Qatar, Romania, San Marino, Saudi Arabia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Switzerland, Taiwan6, United Arab Emirates, United States of America7, Uruguay and Vatican City
+Andorra, Argentina, Austria, Bahrain, Belgium, Brazil, Brunei, Bulgaria, Canada, Chile, Croatia, Cyprus, Czech Republic, Denmark, Estonia1, Finland, France, Germany, Greece2, Hong Kong3, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea (South), Kuwait, Latvia1, Liechtenstein, Lithuania1, Luxembourg, Macao4, Malaysia, Malta, Mauritius, Mexico, Monaco, Netherlands, Norway, Oman, Poland, Portugal5, Qatar, Romania, San Marino, Saudi Arabia, Seychelles, Singapore, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Taiwan6, United Arab Emirates, United Kingdom7 , United States of America8, Uruguay and Vatican City.